BDC Hamburger Icon

 Are piercings and tattoos still unprofessional at work?

-Many companies are adopting a workplace that’s supportive of personal expression, including body modifications such as tattoos and piercings.
+Many businesses are focusing on employee well-being, which has translated into a workplace that’s supportive of personal expression, including body modifications such as tattoos and piercings.

 Red Hat’s enthusiastic workforce even mixes this freedom with unprecedented employee loyalty.
 “In fact, we have at least three associates who are so passionate about our role in changing the world through open-source technology, they have gotten tattoos of our company logo, Shadowman,” Whitehurst said.
 “How many organizations can say the same?”